-It’s an uncomfortable reality of collateralized borrowing, however liquidations are simply a part of the process.
+Though it’s an uncomfortable reality of collateralized borrowing, liquidations are simply a part of the process.
 It is imperative for users to understand both why these are necessary, and how to avoid being liquidated themselves when using MOR.

 When a user opens a vault and borrows MOR, they are depositing another asset as collateral to back the loan (which is the MOR that is in circulation).
 In order to address the risk presented by the volatility of many tokens, MOR takes an overcollateralized approach (as successfully implemented by Maker DAO), and sets a minimum collateralization ratio for each token — based on its individual risk profile.
 The current minimum ratios are below (as of September 2021, though these parameters will be able to be changed by the DAO):

 - 102% for MOR/BUSD and BUSD/USDC